What does the KidSafe Collaborative do?

 - KidSafe believes it takes our entire community to help ensure child safety – and that includes a range of service agencies and individual and corporate supports.

-What does KidSafe do on the state policy level?
+What does KidSafe do on the policy level?

 Is KidSafe involved in the effort to report child abuse and neglect?

-- has created the first state-wide interactive online training for mandated reporters, for launch in 2016.
+- With DCF Family Services, KidSafe created the first state-wide interactive online training for mandated reporters, launched in 2016 and has been used by 20,000 of online learners.

 Are there any other organizations doing the work that KidSafe does?